andrewcooke/pytyp/pytyp.rst

 On reflection (and experimentation) I can find three broad uses for type
 specifications: verification; identification; and expansion.

-**Verification** of a value's type (against some declaration) can be performed in various ways.
+**Verification** of a value's type (against some declaration) is traditionally performed by ``isinstance()`` and ``issubclass()``.
+ABCs provide a mechanism for extending these, but need an implementation.
 We might examine the value structurally, comparing it against the type specification piece by piece.
-This approach seems best suited to "data" types (lists, tuples and dictionaries) which tend to be used in a polymorphic manner.
-Alternatively, we can use registration or subclassing of ABCs, which seems more suited to user–defined classes.
+This approach is best suited to "data" types (lists, tuples and dictionaries) which are used in a polymorphic manner.
+Alternatively, we can use the existing registration and subclass mechanisms, which are more suited to user–defined classes.

 **Identification** of a value's type, although superficially similar to verfication, is a harder problem.
-In some simpler cases we may have a set of candidate types, in which case we can verify them in turn; in other cases the instance's class may inherit from one or more ABCs; but I don't see a good, "pythonic" solution to the general problem.
-Perhaps ABCs could pool registry information?
+There is not always a single, well–defined answer.
+In some simpler cases we may have a set of candidate types, in which case we can verify them in turn, in other cases the instance's class may inherit from one or more ABCs.
+But I don't see a good, "pythonic" solution to the general problem.

-**Expansion** of a value by type covers a variety of uses where we want to operate on some subset of the data and, perhaps, recombine the results.
+**Iteration** over a value by type covers a variety of uses where we want to process data in a manner informed by the associated types.
 One example is to automate mapping between ``dict`` and user–defined classes.
 Another is structural type verification.

-Setting identification aside, we seem to have two possible semantics: one based on registration and subclassing of ABCs; the other structural.
+Setting identification aside, we seem to have two possible semantics: one based on registration and subclassing of ABCs; the other structural iteration (similar to catamorphism or "folds").

 A Little Formality
 ~~~~~~~~~~~~~~~~~~